Brittany-Reid/node_code_query/README.md

 1. Download and install Node.js and NPM (https://nodejs.org/en/)
 2. Clone repository.
 3. Download the dataset (https://zenodo.org/record/3836540/files/readmes.zip?download=1) and unzip into the data directory.
-4. Run `npm install` in the repository directory to install dependencies.

-### Dataset
 Node_code_query requires an offline dataset of NPM readme files.
 This dataset is too large to upload to Github (600MB compressed, 2.6GB uncompressed).
 Please download the file from https://doi.org/10.5281/zenodo.3836540, unzip and put the containing JSON file into the data directory.
+4. Run `npm install` in the repository directory to install dependencies.

 ## Usage
 You can start the program by using the `npm start` command within the repository directory.